atomiv/atomiv-dotnet/README.md

 ## Website

-The main website page for the Immerest project is [optivem.github.io/immerest](http://optivem.github.io/immerest).
+The main website for this project on GitHub: [optivem.github.io/immerest](http://optivem.github.io/immerest).

 ## Issues